Fixed Recoverable Costs in Lower Value Clinical Negligence Claims consultation response

 Posted on: 15th February 2018

-Commenting on today’s Department of Health consultation response to Introducing Fixed Recoverable Costs in Lower Value Clinical Negligence Claims, Agata Usewicz, head of the clinical negligence team at London law firm Hodge Jones & Allen, says:
+Commenting on today’s Department of Health consultation response to Introducing Fixed Recoverable Costs in Lower Value Clinical Negligence Claims, Agata Usewicz, head of the medical negligence team at London law firm Hodge Jones & Allen, says:

 “It is dispiriting that the NHS’s focus remains on clamping down of “spiralling” clinical negligence costs, when the most obvious way of cutting the costs of clinical negligence is to reduce incidents of harm and therefore the number of negligence claims brought in the first place.